Frewacom/pywalfox/README.md

 ```

 ## Troubleshooting
+* If you updated from pywalfox-native <= v2.6, re-run the installation using `pywalfox install`
 * If you updated Pywalfox and have issues, try re-running the setup script as described in [Installation](#installation) above.
 * Check the log in the Debugging section at the bottom of the Pywalfox settings page

-* If you have a permission error when running `pywalfox setup`, you can (probably) fix it by doing one of the following:
+* If you have a permission error when running `pywalfox install`, you can (probably) fix it by doing one of the following:

   - `chown <username> ~/.mozilla/native-messaging-hosts`